International Investors: Harm or Help

 Perhaps I am dumbstruck I agree with Rob…

-27. Dylan Says:
+27. Dylan says:

 Indonesia is completely different from china.
 During the time before deng xiao Peng, china had heavy industrial complexes, producing steel, making ships and locomotives, diesel engines, bridges, electricals, hydrogen bombs, tanks, bombs etc…